Cycling alongside vineyards in Sonoma County

-Popular Bike Itineraries: Cycling Through Wine Country
+3 Popular Bike Routes Through Sonoma County Wine Country

 There are rides here to suit everyone, from paved routes along former railroad tracks, through vineyard-laden valleys, up and down steep mountain passes, and along knife-edge roads that follow the coastline - and plenty in-between.

-West County Regional Trail
+1. West County Regional Trail

 Level: Easy

-The trail officially starts near the intersection of Mill Station Road and Highway 116 in Sebastopol (you’ll find parking on Highway 116 and nearby streets—see the Trails Map).
-The trail is easy to follow and marked all the way.
+Most of the trail is car-free, and you’ll find plenty of places to stop and stretch along the way.
+The trail officially starts near the intersection of Mill Station Road and Highway 116 in Sebastopol (you’ll find parking on Highway 116 and nearby streets — see the Trails Map).
+It’s easy to follow and marked all the way and you can shorten the route by starting in Graton rather than Sebastopol.

 Take a rest stop in the picturesque village of Graton, picking up a snack at Willow Wood Market Cafe, a popular general store/café, or browse galleries and check out the work of local artists.